NickCiliak/slightly-theme/readme.txt

 1. An example of the Slightly front page.

 == Changelog ==

+= 1.0.10 - May 26 2018 =
+* Added support for Gutenberg blocks: photo (wide, full width) and button.

+= 1.0.9 - January 22 2018 =
+* Fixed a number of translation and escaping issues.
+* Added copyright to readme and credit for flexboxgrid.css

 = 1.0.9 - January 22 2018 =
 * Fixed a number of translation and escaping issues.